telmomenezes/twitter-hoover/README.md

 ### Anonymization with Twitter API v2

 Anonymization in the full-archive search is made possible by the `<ANONYMIZE>` argument, as described in the [relevant part](#v2_full_archive).
+For details on which entry are kept and/or anonymized, please refer to the `v2_full_archive_search` sheet of [this Google Sheets](https://docs.google.com/spreadsheets/d/11GGVrfr0OrrBFR5qSUE6Tv97l2ahYNj9flNdXabEcis/edit?usp=sharing).

 <a name="deanonymization"/>